-With its mix of shopping, dining, and cultural heritage, those historically modern streets continue to be significant "urban trails" for both locals and visitors alike.
+With the mix of shopping, dining, and cultural heritage, those historically modern streets continue to be significant "urban trails" for both locals and visitors alike.

 San Francisco is a city with lots of hill ups and downs.
 In the center of the city, there are quite a few long avenues or streets at which you can observe urban sceneries; it takes hours to walk from one side to the other.